[View Printable Version]

 Good knowledge of requirements and procedures governing the execution, processing and serving of civil documents.

-Skill and proficiency in the use of departmental issued firearms.
+Skill and ability to maintain proficiency in the use of department issued firearms.

 Ability to prepare written records and reports.